TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/elixir/how-to-implement-the-solution.md

-Alright, let’s get right to it:
+Alright, letâ€™s get right to it:

 ```elixir
 IO.puts "Hello, World!"
 ```

 As we can see, Hello World in Elixir is just a single line of code.
-As usual, let’s dig into it a bit.
+As usual, letâ€™s dig into it a bit.

 Up first, we have a reference to the IO module.
 In Elixir, the IO module is the standard tool for working with standard input and output as well as files and other devices.
-So, it makes sense that we’d use it here to gain access to standard output.
+So, it makes sense that weâ€™d use it here to gain access to standard output.

 Up next, we call the puts function of the IO module.
 Like print in most languages, puts simply writes a value to standard output.
-In fact, we aren’t limited to standard output.
+In fact, we arenâ€™t limited to standard output.
 We can redirect the output to other streams such as standard error:

 ```elixir
 IO.puts :stderr, "Uh Oh!"
 ```

-At any rate, puts, in our primary example, will simply write “Hello, World!” to the user.
-To be honest, I’m surprised this is only the second time we’ve seen the puts keyword in this series—the first being Ruby.
+At any rate, puts, in our primary example, will simply write â€œHello, World!â€ to the user.
+To be honest, Iâ€™m surprised this is only the second time weâ€™ve seen the puts keyword in this seriesâ€”the first being Ruby.